awsdocs/amazon-ecs-developer-guide/doc_source/retrieve-ecs-optimized_AMI.md

   /aws/service/ami-windows-latest/Windows_Server-1909-English-Core-ECS_Optimized
   ```
 **Important**
-The Amazon ECS\-optimized Windows Server 1909 Core AMI is being deprecated\.
+The Amazon ECS\-optimized Windows Server 1909 Core AMI has been deprecated\.
 No new versions of this AMI will be released\.
 + Windows Server 2016 Full AMI metadata:

   ```